adamlsd/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

 Obviously, the benefit of keeping it out of the type system is to avoid the problems that we outlined in our section "The Problem of Preserving Concept Metadata at Compiletime".
 However, the problem goes deeper than just keeping it out of the type system -- we can't preserve any of it beyond immediate use at a call site.
-If we preserved constraint information into deeper template instantiations we'd merely reintroduce the divergent implementations problem (ODR issue) and then either try to solve it with name mangling (basically the type system) or by just hoping that it's not a big problem (which it certainly will be a big problem for someone!)
+If we preserved constraint information, carrying it into deeper template instantiations we'd merely reintroduce the divergent implementations problem (ODR issue) and then either try to solve it with name mangling (basically the type system) or by just hoping that it's not a big problem (which it certainly will be a big problem for someone!)

 Of course losing the concept information is what we were trying to prevent, so how do we preserve type information while not preserving it?
 We don't!
-We instead rely upon reintroducing it at various points in expression checking.
+We instead rely upon _reintroducing it_ at various points in expression checking.
 In other words, we accept and embrace the fact that constraint information evaporates across any function call, but we find ways of reacquiring it from contextual clues, hints to the compiler, definitions of concepts, and declarations of functions.
 Our solution relies upon introducing a few new